MatiasFunes94/Henry-Talent/README.md

 ## Introduction

-This is a student group project done as a final big assigment, in wich join all the technologies learned at SoyHenry bootcamp, in addition the academy gathered the best developers of the *05 cohort* to make the first delivery of this app for a future deployment.
+This is a student group project done as a final big assigment, in which join all the technologies learned at SoyHenry bootcamp, in addition the academy gathered the best developers of the *05 cohort* to make the first delivery of this app for a future deployment.

 *Graduation project at soyHenry.com bootcamp.*